Digitex Futures (DGTX) Price Tops $0.0295 on Exchanges

 Digitex Futures Coin Trading

-Digitex Futures can be traded on the following cryptocurrency exchanges: Exrates, OOOBTC and Mercatox.
+Digitex Futures can be traded on these cryptocurrency exchanges: OOOBTC, Exrates and Mercatox.
 It is usually not possible to purchase alternative cryptocurrencies such as Digitex Futures directly using US dollars.
-Investors seeking to trade Digitex Futures should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Digitex Futures using one of the exchanges listed above.
+Investors seeking to acquire Digitex Futures should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Digitex Futures using one of the aforementioned exchanges.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.